immunefi-team/Bounty_Boosts/ZeroLend/29244 - [SC - Insight] Using permit inside the function can lead to Do....md

 # Using permit inside the function can lead to DoS and griefing

-Submitted on Mon Mar 11 2024 16:47:53 GMT-0400 (Atlantic Standard Time) by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 11th 2024 at 22:47:53 UTC by @stiglitz for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29244